Contact Centers Improve Satisfaction and Productivity, Reduce Costs as Customers Can "Skip the Line" for Over-the-Phone Interpretation

 Each organization’s starting point will be unique to them.

-The “skip the line” capability dramatically quickens access to language support, potentially eliminating this 30-second delay altogether.
+The “skip the line” capability dramatically quickens access to language support, potentially eliminating this 30-second delay.

 This capability is a major enhancement that improves customer experience.
-By seamlessly integrating language support into the contact center call flow and saving around 30 seconds per call, productivity is increased and costs are greatly reduced.
+By seamlessly integrating language support into the contact center call flow and saving around 30 seconds per call, productivity is increased, customer satisfaction is enhanced, and costs are greatly reduced.

 Who Can Implement the “Skip the Line” Capability?